“So let no one judge you in food or in drink, or regarding a festival or a new moon or sabbaths.”

 This day was celebrated by blowing trumpets, special sacrifice, feasting, and religious instruction.
 Religious authorities went to great pain to fix the commencement of the month.
 They suspended manual labor and did not permit national or private feasts on the new moon.

 Also, the incipient Gnosticism of the Lycus Valley had its systems of new moon worship as well.
 The new moon may affect our romantic life, but there is no significance to Christianity.

 Rituals can destroy the vitality of our faith.

 The religious mechanism can attack our faith.
 If we place special value on religious apparatus rather than upon the person of Christ, we lose the reality of Christianity.
 Many people give up food for Lent.
 Others wear uniforms or special clothing.
-Earlier this century many evangelicals would not travel on Sunday or go into an establishment where liquor was sold.
+Earlier this century, many evangelicals would not travel on Sunday or go into an establishment where liquor was sold.
 Some Christians even chant mantras believing that God will specially bless them.

 The moment we think that our religion can commend us to God, we miss the boat about how to live the Christian life.